 Packaging up power for rural Tanzania

 Solar photovoltaic (PV) panels convert sunlight directly into electricity.
-The cost of PV panels has fallen dramatically in recent years which with good irradiance levels makes them a competitive off-grid solution.
-A local PV plant and/or mini-grid could provide the reliable, competitively priced power that SMEs need, but requires up-front capital investment that is beyond the reach of fledgling businesses.
+The cost of PV panels has fallen dramatically in recent years and parts of Tanzania benefit from irradiation levels equivalent to those in Spain: solar PV is therefore a competitive off-grid solution.
+Options range from solar powered lights and phone chargers to small-scale PV plants.
+While the former can partially meet domestic needs and are affordable for many, they are insufficient to meet the demands of small businesses.
+A local PV plant and/or mini-grid could provide the reliable, competitively priced power that SMEs need, but require up-front capital investment that is beyond the reach of fledgling businesses.

 In 2013, the Shell Foundation partnered with REDAVIA to help the company explore the commercial potential of deploying solar farms in sub-Saharan Africa.
-REDAVIA developed an innovative, modular, solar PV solution: with the PV panels, fittings, electrical components and control systems required to provide up to 90KWp of installed capacity, all delivered in a standardized shipping container.
-These solar units can be supplied with batteries or can hybridise with diesel generators to deliver 24/7 power.
+REDAVIA developed an innovative, modular, solar PV solution: with the PV panels, fittings, electrical components and control systems required to provide up to 90KWp of installed solar power generation, all delivered in a standardized shipping container.
+These solar modules can be supplied with batteries or can hybridise with diesel generators to deliver 24/7 power.
 REDAVIA’s solar systems can also be used to supplement grid-connected power.
-REDAVIA can therefore reduce fuel costs or improve energy reliability for businesses currently reliant on diesel or the national grid and provide power for the first time to isolated, off-grid communities.
+REDAVIA can therefore reduce fuel costs or improve energy reliability for businesses currently reliant on diesel or the national grid and provide power for the first-time to isolated, off-grid communities.

 With funding from InfraCo Africa, REDAVIA is implementing a phased growth plan.
 Using an initial US$350,000 of capital from InfraCo Africa, REDAVIA deployed two solar farms to two rural communities in the Mbeya region of Tanzania: Isenzanya and Shitunguru.
 Once these were operational, InfraCo Africa committed to release further funding up to a total of US$5million to finance the deployment of up to 30 solar systems.
 This investment will enable REDAVIA to prove its business model and grow to a commercially viable scale in Tanzania.
 In turn, REDAVIA’s solution will improve living standards within rural communities and provide isolated SMEs with the power they need to be productive and profitable, fueling economic growth in Tanzania.